FedericoCasati/Visual-similarity-clustering-of-social-media-pictures/README.md

 Different applications of a similar image-clustering algorithm can help answer several questions and support social media managers in their decision-making process by allowing to analyze both your own page and that of your competitors:

-- What kind of images a social page mainly publishes?
+- What kind of images a social media page mainly publishes?
 Which are the trending images over time?
 What are the images that most involve followers in terms of likes and comments?

 **Possible improvements**